Ehinmetan/Twitter-analysis-for-30Daysoflearning/README.md

 The goal of analysis this data is to get insight that answer this question;

-The total number of tweet and retweet?
+1.The total number of tweet and retweet?

-The total number of users and likes?
+2.The total number of users and likes?

-The most active user and day of the week with the most tweets?
+3.The most active user and day of the week with the most tweets?

-Tweet percentage by devices?
+4.Tweet percentage by devices?

 # Data Sourcing